skylight-hq/skylight.digital/_policies/privacy.md

 <strong>Automatically collected.</strong> Skylight automatically collects non-personally identifying information such as browser type, operating system, referring site, user events (for example, a click), and the date and time of each site visit.

-<strong>Cookies.</strong> A cookie is a string of information that a website stores on a visitor’s computer and that the visitor’s browser provides to the website each time the visitor returns.
+<strong>Cookies.</strong> A cookie is a string of information that a website stores on a visitor's computer and that the visitor's browser provides to the website each time the visitor returns.
 Skylight uses cookies to identify visitors and to track their usage of our website.
 Visitors who do not wish to have cookies placed on their computer should disable cookies within their browser before using our website.
 You will still be able to access the information on our website if you choose to opt-out of accepting cookies from our site.
 Information You Give Us

 <strong>Generally and applications.</strong>You do not have to provide Skylight with any personal information or create a user account to access information on skylight.digital.
 However, if you choose to submit a form for the purpose of applying to a job, inquiring about our services, or inquiring about a business relationship, we need some personal information from you such as your name and email.

 <strong>Third-party sites.</strong> Skylight maintains official pages or accounts on third-party websites (these are generally social media) in order to better engage with our target audiences.
 You can submit or publish information to these sites that we will receive &mdash; for example by sending a message, posting a comment, “following,” “friending,” or taking similar actions.
-This information may contain personal information, such as an individual’s username and other public account information, when such information is available based on your privacy settings and the terms of the site.
+This information may contain personal information, such as an individual's username and other public account information, when such information is available based on your privacy settings and the terms of the site.

 ## How Information is Used